 - Use your antiperspirant at night, after you bathe, when your body is coolest; this allows the active ingredient to take its full effect.

 - Shave under your arms, as hair can block antiperspirant from doing its job.
-(However, be sure not to shave immediately before applying it, as antiperspirant can irritate your freshly shaved skin.)
+(However, avoid applying it right after shaving, as antiperspirant can irritate your freshly shaved skin.)

-- Give it time to work; it could take up to four days for you to experience the antiperspirant’s full effect.
+- Give it time to work.
+It could take up to 4 days for you to experience the antiperspirant’s full effect.